-The purpose of this paper is to explore the propitious selection argument.
+The purpose of this paper is to provide a reasonable formalization of the propitious/cherry picking argument and to verify that it can explain that good risks buy more insurance.
 We develop a simple insurance model with moral hazard and adverse-selection based on risk aversion.
-We assume two types of individuals differing in risk aversion, so that we can use graphs to convey the intuition of our results.
-The game we model has three stages: first, firms offer a menu of insurance contracts.
-Second, individuals choose which contract if any to buy depending on their risk aversion.
+We assume two types of individuals differing in risk aversion.
+The game we model has three stages: first, firms offer a menu of insurance contracts.2 Second, individuals choose which contract if any to buy depending on their risk aversion.
 Finally, given the contract chosen, they decide how much precaution to exert.

 Our results are threefold.
-First, we make explicit three key properties underlying the propitious selection argument.
-These three properties are regularity (precaution is increasing with risk aversion for any coverage rate), single crossing (conditional on precaution choice, the marginal willingness to pay for insurance increases with risk aversion for any coverage rate), and monotonicity (conditional on precaution choice, the demand for insurance increases with risk aversion).
-We also show that these three conditions are not always easily obtained in the context of expected utility theory.
+First, we make explicit two key properties underlying the cherry picking/propitious selection argument: regularity (precaution is increasing with risk aversion for any coverage rate) and single crossing (conditional on precaution choice, the marginal willingness to pay for insurance increases with risk aversion for any coverage rate).
+To be clear, we do not claim that these two properties are necessary to generate a negative correlation between risk and insurance, but rather that, in the context of our model, they formalize the cherry picking argument.
+Together, they imply that, in Chiappori and Salanié (2000) terms, "more risk-averse drivers tend to both buy more insurance and drive more cautiously".
+We also show that, although these properties may be internally consistent, they are not easily obtained in the context of expected utility theory.